-Example A TDA Learning Progression Annotations Student Response Reading Comprehension: Meeting The passage, Blueherry Picking supports the idea of how the grandson shows persistence.
+Example A TDA Learning Progression Annotations Student Response Reading Comprehension: Meeting The passage, Bluebeiry Picking supports the idea of how the grandson shows persistence.
 This reason is true because the grandson doesn't give up while he is facing challenges.
-The of the challenges is how he does not how how to pick benies he grandson grades hard-tulls and squishes some herries but then his grandfather show him the course way. his is important because, he gets frustrated that he want get blue bernies An understanding of the prompt and passage is demonstrated by paraphrasing details from the text integrated with inferences about a theme topic of persistence; however, the student does not identify a theme statement (e.g., with perseverance you can overcome any challenges or obstacles). picked cause he is squishing them all.
-This connects to the promt because he gets conficused of how to pick the berries, but he still continues.
-Another challenge is how it is taking foreum for him to get one bucket done they had, only had a quarter of his bucket filled and his grandfather was finished with one.
-This is important because he is not continued.
-Relevant key details are included throughout the essay demonstrating an understanding of the multiple challenges (how to pick, taking a long time, dehydrated) the boy struggles with when picking blueberries.
+Une of the challenges is how he does not how how to pick benies the grandson grales hand- tulls and savishes some benies but then his grandfather chans him the courset way.
+This is important because he gets (Firstrated Sthat he wont art blue benies An understanding of the prompt and passage is demonstrated by paraphrasing details from the text integrated with inferences about a theme topic of persistence; however, the student does not identify a theme statement (e.g., with perseverance you can overcome any challenges or obstacles ). picked cause he is squishing them all.
+This connects to the promit because he gets cont- used of how to pick the berries, but he still continues.
+Another challenge is how it is taking foreum for him to get one backet done, flee had, only had a quarter of his bucket filled and his grendfather user finished with one.
+This is important because he is not confident but he still continues.
+Relevant key details are included throughout the essay demonstrating an understanding of the multiple challenges ( how to pick, taking a long time, dehydrated ) the boy struggles with when picking blueberries.
 These key details support the inferences made about the thoughts and actions of the character and his persistence.
-Decorde 116 2 101 Contrast.
-201 He 2011 Collimbs Analysis: Developing The use of text evidence in the form of paraphrasing and direct quotes is included, which supports the inferences about the character and the theme topic (Evidencegrabs handfuls and squishes some berries; Inferencefrustrated he won't get blueberries picked; Analysishe gets confused but he still continues).
+TOUGADO TE TO CONTROL OF NO SHIT CONTROL Analysis: Developing The use of text evidence in the form of paraphrasing and direct quotes is included, which supports the inferences about the character and the theme topic (Evidencegrabs handfuls and squishes some berries; Inferencefrustrated he won't get blueberries picked; Analysishe gets confused but he still continues).